 This initiative comes at a difficult time for the sector.
 Irrespective of the broader societal benefits, the Province of Ontario's policy priorities of green energy, conservation and smart grid technologies put upward pressure on the electricity bill.
-These pressures include cost pressures for distributors which deliver many of these policies and programs.
+These changes have also led to cost pressures for distributors which deliver many of these policies and programs.
 The Board, ratepayers, distributors, and other stakeholders share concern for minimizing electricity rates, including distribution rates.

-In order to balance the full spectrum of interests it is essential that the forthcoming incentive rate mechanism be based on realistic and empirically supported assessments of costs in the distribution segment of the sector.
+To balance the full spectrum of interests it is essential that the forthcoming incentive rate mechanism be based on realistic and empirically supported assessments of costs in the distribution segment of the sector.